 Finally, the last big event to cast a shadow on our age is the Russian Revolution.
 This is a funny one because in the fullness of time, the Bolshevik Revolution may fade away as a seminal event in Western history.
 Communism is dead and the Cold War is over, but understanding the Cold War, and its warping effect on the West, starts with knowing about the Soviets.
 A good book from twenty years ago is A People’s Tragedy: The Russian Revolution: 1891-1924.
 It’s 800 pages, but it covers everything.

-This post has already been read 2974 times!
+This post has already been linked to 5453 times!